zigzap/zap/README.md

 will state its version number and also provide instructions for changing `build.zig.zon` and `build.zig`.

-**Note:** I noticed, for Zap version updates to work with the version of Zig I'm currently using, I have to erase Zig's global cache after updating my `build.zig.zon`: `rm -fr ~/.cache/zig`

 ### Using a tagged version

 Go to [to the tags page](https://github.com/zigzap/zap/tags) to view all